chunseng721/IchibanKuji-Intern/README.md

 You may follow all the instructions below to initialize the application.
 The idea is to digitalize the ICHIBAN KUJI from physical to online web version.
 ### For admin,
 Inside the customized web application, you may self create the 'Category', 'Carousel', 'Product' for ICHIBAN KUJI by using admin account.
-To use the admin, you must first import the data by using
+To use the admin account, you must first import the data by using
     npm run data:import
 to get the admin account
 - email    ---> admin@admin.com